 “And what happens now?”

 must do here in Reykjavík.
-This is the trickiest part, for we have to get you out of the country.
-As far as we can tell, he was here without a passport, he had a storeroom down by the harbor that he used as a crash pad.
+This is the trickiest part, for we have to get you out of the country without raising suspicion of the police or Billy’s friends in Reykjavík.
+He had the use of storeroom down by the harbor which he used as a ‘crash pad.’
 We obviously couldn’t break in and get his things without creating a stir, but you are the key—or should I say, it appears that you have

-"Now.
-Go to the storeroom, it will be dawn soon, you need to be seen in Grandakaffi out on the west end of the harbor, it's your usual morning hangout.
-Here are five thousand krónur, roughly equivalent to about forty US dollars.
-If some one who knew Billy talks to you, tell them you are ‘strung-out’, that you’ve been speeding for a couple of days.
-You won’t need to act it- the coffee you drank had more than just caffeine in it.
-After breakfast, walk along Laugavegur- be seen, but try to avoid any interactions which might give you away.
-Billy had a few enemies.
-Go back to the storeroom, gather Billy’s effects together and put them in this bag.
+“Go to the storeroom, it is on Grandagarður, in the harbor district.
+See if Billy has left anything.
+It will be dawn soon and you need to be seen in Grandakaffi, the restaurant across the street from number 11.
+It was Billy’s usual morning hangout—he would meet with his friends from nine until ten.
+I’m giving you ten thousand krónur—roughly equivalent to about eighty US dollars.
+If someone who knew Billy talks to you, tell them you are ‘strung-out’, that you’ve been ‘speeding’ for a couple of days.
+You won’t need to act the part—the coffee you drank contained more than caffeine.
+After breakfast, walk around the center of town—be seen—but try to avoid any interactions which might give you away.
+A lot of people knew Billy, but be careful, he had some enemies.
+Go back to the storeroom, gather Billy’s effects and put them in this duffel.
 Sleep if you can.
-We need some time to arrange your transport out of the country.
-Here is a phone.
-We’ll call when it is time to leave.”
+We need at least a day to arrange your transport out of the country.
+Here is a phone you can use.
+We’ll call you when it is time to leave.”